fonoster/routr/docs/introduction/performance-tests/user-location.md

 As load generator (UAC side) it was used [SIPp docker](URL) image.

-[Explain the version of additional software.
-Include profiler and datasource]

 All used SIP-related software was configured to use TCP as the transport protocol for SIP.

 ### Platform

-[Explain the hardware used on the load generator and DUT]

 Description of the elements used: